TOMOSIA-VIETNAM/hmvc-rails/README.md

-# HMVC
+# HMVC-RAILS

 ## Summary

-- HMVC is the high-level model of MVC (MVC high-level structure)
+- hmvc-rails is the high-level model of MVC (MVC high-level structure)

-- HMVC makes it easy to manage source code and develop projects
+- hmvc-rails makes it easy to manage source code and develop projects

 ## Features